dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

   }
 ```

-We’ve now seen how packages, files, declarations, and statements express the structure of programs.
-In the next two chapters, we’ll look at the structure of data.
+We've now seen how packages, files, declarations, and statements express the structure of programs.
+In the next two chapters, we'll look at the structure of data.